 2. Extract (or unzip) the plugin file.
 The unzipped folder will appear with the same name as the .zip file.

 3. Next, you’ll need to connect to your WordPress website’s server with FTP.
-To do this, you can use a free or premium FTP client software that connects to the host server to transfer files.
+To do this, you can use an FTP client that connects to the host server to transfer files.

 4. Once you open the FTP client, connect to your website with a username and password.
 You might need to obtain these credentials from your hosting provider.